mmtk/vm/

 ///

-/// Note: this trait only concerns the representation (i.e. the shape) of the slot, not its
+/// This trait only concerns the representation (i.e. the shape) of the slot, not its semantics,

-/// semantics, such as whether it holds strong or weak references.
-If a VM holds a weak reference
+/// such as whether it holds strong or weak references.
+Therefore, one `Slot` implementation can be

 pub trait Slot: Copy + Send + Debug + PartialEq + Eq + Hash {